dialoa/imagify/README.md

 [CI badge]: https://img.shields.io/github/actions/workflow/status/dialoa/imagify/ci.yaml?branch=main
 [CI workflow]: https://github.com/dialoa/imagify/actions/workflows/ci.yaml

-Lua filter to convert some or all LaTeX code in a document into images and to use `.tex`/`.tikz` files as image sources.
+Lua filter to convert some or all LaTeX and TikZ elements in a document into images.
+Also enables using `.tex`/`.tikz` files as image sources.

 Copyright 2021-2023 [Philosophie.ch][Philoch] under MIT License, see LICENSE file for details.